robohub/qdb/README.md

-# Sailng #

-Sailng is a boilerplate that gives you a great foundation to start building realtime, Angular-based, single page applications.

-It demonstrates how to create simple chat messages, update the page and delete a message all without a refresh.
-Go ahead and sign in with a couple different users in multiple browsers to see how it all works.

-Current features include: a modular angular js architecture and file structure, an example of how to include services and directives from bower (lodash, angular-moment), and authentication using PassportJs.

-More features are planned like i18n, plus I might modify the Gruntfile to run jshint and karma test runner on file saves.

 ## To get up and running ##
 You will need to have Sails 0.11.0-rc5 installed on your machine (sudo npm install sails@0.11.0-rc5 -g) and then clone the repo, cd into the project directory and run